Technical Publications Manager Salary

 Popular Skills for Technical Publications Manager

 Survey results imply that Technical Publications Managers deploy a deep pool of skills on the job.
-Most notably, facility with Content Management, Project Management, and FrameMaker are correlated to pay that is significantly above average, leading to increases of 45 percent, 20 percent, and 17 percent, respectively.
+Most notably, facility with Content Management, Project Management, and FrameMaker are correlated to pay that is significantly above average, leading to increases of 42 percent, 18 percent, and 14 percent, respectively.
 Those listing Adobe Acrobat as a skill should be prepared for drastically lower pay.
 Adobe Illustrator and Adobe InDesign also typically command lower compensation.
-It is often found that people who know Microsoft Office are also skilled in FrameMaker.
+Those familiar with Microsoft Office also tend to know FrameMaker.

 Pay by Experience Level for Technical Publications Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.